ingen-lab/Ruth/Mesh/Avatar Ruth/Sundance Haiku/RC3_Edits/Readme.txt

 Edits and Changes

-Any changed in the Blender file has been indicated by the following two suffixes added to the name of the item (found on Blender’s “Outliner”): “SundanceUV_RC3” and “Sundance_RC3.”
+Any changes in the Blender file has been indicated by the following two suffixes added to the name of the item (found on Blender’s “Outliner”): “SundanceUV_RC3” and “Sundance_RC3.”

 “SundanceUV_RC3” – This suffix means I re-created or made changes in the UV map associated with the body part.
 In two cases, I made some vertex weighting changes which are explained below.